-Nothing brings together a corporate event, trade show, or expo like a dazzling, spectacular banner.
-Large format graphics are the focal point of major events and are central to event branding and advertising strategies.
+Due to the formatting differences between large format printing and smaller graphics, there are different graphic design rules to follow.
 What’s the design process for a large format graphic and how does it differ from that used to create smaller images?
 Learning what tweaks you’ll have to make to this process can help you easily design show-stopping graphics for your events.

 You've heard something about event branding but you've already got a logo.
 What more is there?

 Need a spectacular banner for your next event?

 Let Color Reflections help you with our Grand format printing services.

 Remember, graphic design rules change when working with large format graphics.
 Keep the following principles in mind when you’re designing an image for large format graphics printing:

 When designing your large format print, one of the most important factors to keep in mind is the perspective from which attendees will view it.
 Images that are higher above attendees will appear different than those closer to ground height.
 This may affect the placement of images and text and what you want emphasized on your banner.
 Designs that are too complex or messages that aren’t clear are likely to get lost the further they are away from the ground.

 Your large banner or other large format print could be massive once it’s finished, and this can be unwieldy to work with at full-size on a 13-inch screen.
 Consider scaling down your image to anywhere from ¼ to ⅙ of its size while working with it on a computer to make it more manageable.